 All notifications and additional applications should also be closed when recording to prevent any possible distraction.
 We also recommend having the computer plugged in rather than relying on the battery to ensure that there aren't any issues during the session.

 Having a strong internet connection will help to avoid interruptions to the recording, and will help to make sure that the video is appearing in the best quality possible.
-We recommend that the speaker plugs into a hard line directly if they can, or that they locate themselves as close to the router as possible.
+We recommend that the speaker plug into a hard line directly if they can, or that they locate themselves as close to the router as possible.
 Before recording a session, the speaker should complete a speed test to confirm that their internet speeds are sufficient.

 Camera & Audio